The Best 6 Happy Hour Ideas (2023)

-In the past, we’ve written about several strategies to help hospitality establishments generate increased revenue, including serving cocktails on tap, starting a mug club, or using a self-pour serving wall.
+In the past, we’ve written about several strategies to help hospitality establishments generate increased revenue, including starting a mug club, the best bars games to attract patrons to your brewery, and the best ways to display QR codes.
 But another top tactic is to establish a happy hour, or to find more creative happy hour ideas.

 Happy hours can be a simple strategy to attract new consumers, create loyal fans, and bring in more revenue during non-peak business times.
 They’re a win-win-win.